Data visualization background

 Get the earnings calendar

-Fetch the day's earnings events with date=today, yesterday, tomorrow, or YYYY-MM-DD.
+Fetch earnings events with date=today, yesterday, tomorrow, or YYYY-MM-DD for historical backfills and upcoming report syncs.

 2